 The difference between an idea and a product is manufacturing.
 A great idea makes no money until it is produced and sold in multiple units.
-Understanding the options of how your idea can be manufactured can put additional money in your pocket.
-The knowledge can make it easier to license your idea.
-It can enable you to get a higher royalty.
-It is invaluable for finding investors.
-As your idea is engineered for manufacturing, you may find new ways to patent and protect it.
-Finally, knowing the manufacturing process for your invention can help you increase your idea's chances for market success.
+Understanding the options of how your idea can be manufactured can put additional money in your pocket if you make your product yourself and make it both easier to license your idea and get a higher royalty.
+With a firm understanding of costs and time frame you'll be able to speak intelligently with investors.
+Last but far from least, as your idea is engineered for manufacturing, you may find new ways to patent and protect it.
+In summary, knowing the manufacturing process for your invention can help you increase your idea's chances for market success.

 Manufacturing encompasses a wide range of processes and technologies.
-For something simple like a knit hat, you may find yourself looking into sources for 1) wool, 2) spinning the wool into yarn, 3) knitting the yarn into hats, 4) labels that are sewn into the hats, 5) material for hang cards that is 6) printed and cut and attached to the hats and tell their story, 7) sources for bags to protect the hats individually, 8) cartons for shipping hats to customers and 9) shipping labels to attach to the cartons.
-That’s nine sources for one of the most simple products there is.
+For something simple like a knit hat, you may find yourself looking into sources for 1) wool, 2) spinning the wool into yarn, 3) knitting the yarn into hats, 4) labels that are sewn into the hats, 5) material for hang cards that tell the product's story, which are 6) printed and cut, 7) pin or thread or cord to attach the card, 8) bags or boxes to protect the hats individually, 9) cartons for shipping packaged hats to customers and 10) shipping labels to attach to the cartons.
+That’s ten sources for one of the most simple products there is.
 If your product is a cell phone your suppliers (and the suppliers of your suppliers) will number in the hundreds.